bancolombia/bc_golden_plugin/README.md

 The animation testing feature captures frames at specific moments in your animation timeline, creating a comprehensive visual test that shows the animation's progression.
 This is particularly useful for:

 - **UI Transitions**: Validating smooth transitions between states
 - **Loading Animations**: Ensuring consistent spinner or progress animations
-- **Gesture Animations**: Testing animations triggered by user interactions
-- **Complex Animations**: Multi-step animations with precise timing requirements

-For detailed documentation on animation testing, see [Animation Testing Guide](doc/animation_testing.md).

 ## bcGoldenTest (Legacy) 🏗
 The is a legacy function that is still supported but deprecated.
 For new tests, please use `BcGoldenCapture.single` instead.
 This function is default tagged with "golden" and also has additional features for the tests, see the code below: